siler23/MultiArchDockerKubernetes/docs/3-Best-Practice-go.md

     ![outyet secondary page](images/outyet-link.PNG)

-!!! info
+!!!
+Tip

-    Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell.**
+    Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell.

 To check it's size I ran: